dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Motivation
 [motivation]: #motivation

-HyperDB is expected to drastically improve performance of dat clients when working with archives containing tens of thousands of files in single directories.
+Hyperdb is expected to drastically improve performance of dat clients when working with archives containing tens of thousands of files in single directories.
 This is a real-world bottleneck for several current users, with basic local actions such as adding a directory taking an unacceptably long time